crficbm-ui/nightcrawler-ds-pipeline/README.md

 # Nightcrawler Datascience Pipeline Repository

-This repo is provides the Nightcrawler pipeline as well as a CLI to run it.
+This repo provides the Nightcrawler pipeline as well as a CLI to run it.

-## Simple start
+## Setting the CLI up in your local environment

 1. Pull the latest changes from the git repository.